altocodenl/tagaway/readme.md

 `POST /import/select/PROVIDER`
    - Updates the list of selected folders for import from `PROVIDER`.
-   - Requires a finished list of files to be present; otherwise a 404 is returned.
+   - Requires a list of files to be present; otherwise a 404 is returned.
-   - If the finished list of files finished in error, a 409 is returned.
+   - If the list of files finished is not finished, or has an error, or is currently importing files, a 409 is returned.
    - The body must be of the shape `{ids: [ID, ...]}`.
    - If any of the ids doesn't belong to a folder id on the `PROVIDER`'s list, a 400 is returned.
    - If there previously was an array of selected folder ids on the list, it will be overwritten.

+`POST /import/upload/PROVIDER`
+   - If there's no access or refresh tokens for `PROVIDER`, returns a 403.
+   - If there's no import list present, returns a 404.
+   - If there's an import list present but 1) the listing process is ongoing; or 2) there was an error; or 3) there are no folders selected yet; or 4) the import process already started; the endpoint returns a 409.
+   - If all initial checks pass, the endpoint will return 200 and perform its operations asynchronously.
+   - The endpoint will upload one by one the files from supported formats that are in the selection of folders.
+The import key will be updated so that the user can query for updates by retrieving the list.
+   - Depending on whether the process ends with an error or with success, the endpoint will update either the import entry (in case of error) or delete it and add an user log entry (in case of success).

 #### Debugging routes